gyubeomim/V-Rep-Autonomous-Vehicle-Simulator/README.md

 <br /> <br />
+## Reference
 I've used IMU Plugin & Velodyne Plugin from
 https://github.com/bartville/vrep_plugin_imu
 https://github.com/omcandido/vrep_plugin_velodyne
 <br /><br />

-feel free to use as a simulator and if you find any bug while using, report me please Thx :-)

 <br /> <br />
 ## TODO
 1. modify Vehicle Wheel
 2. Other Map (Highway, Urban etc..)

+<br /> <br />
+feel free to use as a simulator and if you find any bug while using, report me please Thx :-)